Adroiti/docs-for-code-review-tools/Detekt/EndOfSentenceFormat.md

 ## Description

-This rule validates the end of the first sentence of a _KDoc_ comment.
-It should end with proper punctuation or with a correct URL.
+_KDoc_ comment should end with proper punctuation or with a correct URL.

 ## Further Reading